thinkocapo/replay/README.md

 ## TODO
 PI
-- 1 Docker container w/ Flask+Sqlite3 volume mount
+- Makefile commands. maybe docker for flask/sqlit3. or virtualenv
-- Docker DB initiation script
+- Docker DB initiation script. make all, or single command.

 PII
 - golang script for grabbing x events of type y from DB and send to Sentry,io